A new important collaboration for the School of International Studies of the University of Trento.

 In the next academic year, Ambassador Lamberto Zannier, former OSCE (Organization for Security and Co-operation in Europe) High Commissioner on National Minorities, former Secretary General of the Wien-based organization, will provide teaching at the School of International Studies.

 Lamberto Zannier will co-chair the course titled “Conflict, Human Rights and Natural Resources”, designed for the School's master students, which will start in February 2021.

-To announce the upcoming course at the University of Trento, OSCE High Commissioner Lamberto Zannier will give an Euregio Guest Lecture on Thursday, 14 May, at 16.00 (video conferencing lecture), an event jointly organized by the universities of Trento, Bozen-Bolzano and Innsbruck.
+To announce the upcoming course at the University of Trento, Ambassador Lamberto Zannier will give an Euregio Guest Lecture on Thursday, 14 May, at 16.00 (video conferencing lecture), an event jointly organized by the universities of Trento, Bozen-Bolzano and Innsbruck.

 The lecture, "Inclusive policies as a means to prevent crises and conflicts: Current trends and challenges in Europe” will be given in English and it is mostly aimed at students of the School of International Studies of the University of Trento, of the Faculty of Law of the University of Innsbruck, and of the Faculty of Economics and Management of the Free University of Bozen-Bolzano.
 Professor Esther Happacher of the University of Innsbruck will moderate the lecture.

 The event is part of the TIERS project – Trento Innsbruck European Research Seminars on European Integration II – of which the School of International Studies of the University of Trento is part with its Euro-Region partners, and is funded by the Euregio Mobility Fund, which has been established to encourage student exchanges among the universities of Trentino, Alto Adige/South Tyrol and Tyrol.